0xrusowsky/foundry-benchmarks/README.md

 ## TODO

-- [ ] Support euler contracts (figure out why tests fail)
+- [ ] Support euler and OZ contracts (currently failing due to revm revert where timestamps must be <= u64)
-- [ ] Support custom config via CLI (for non-default projects)
-- [ ] Add OZ and Ithaca contracts as default benchmarks

 ## Features